-At December 31, 2021, Ivanhoe Electric, the Company's privately owned parent, held 63.3% of the Company's issued and outstanding common shares (December 31, 2020 - 58.4% held by HPX).
+At December 31, 2022, Ivanhoe Electric Inc. ("Ivanhoe Electric"), the Company's privately owned parent, held 63.2% of the Company's issued and outstanding common shares (December 31, 2021 -63.3%).

 The Company, together with its subsidiaries, is a mineral exploration group focused on projects located in Colombia and the United States.
-The principal business of the Company is the acquisition, exploration and development of precious and base metal properties.
+The principal business of the Company is the acquisition, exploration, evaluation and development of precious and base metal properties.